ipfs/specs/IPIP/0342-content-router-discovery.md

 There is currently not a process by which IPFS nodes can discover alernative content routing systems automatically.
-This has led to a reliance on centralized systems, like the hydra boosters, to fill the gap and offer content only available in network indexer to current IPFS nodes.
+This has led to a reliance on centralized systems, like the hydra boosters, to fill the gap and offer content only available in network indexers to current IPFS nodes.
 This strategy is also insufficient long term because:
 1. It limits speed to the use of a globally distributed kademlia DHT
 2. It is insufficient for providing content in applications where content grows